redhat-developer/app-services-sdk-go/docs/authentication.md

-## Authentication for Management SDK's
+## Authentication for Management SDKs

 Management SDKs are used to created instances.
 For those instances we can use OAuth.